jakobbskov/sovereign-strength/README.md

 ## Training paradigm

-SovereignStrength is not built around gamified fitness tracking, fixed motivational loops, or opaque “smart coaching”.
+SovereignStrength is not built around gamified fitness tracking, fixed motivational loops, or opaque "smart coaching".

 Its training logic is closest to:

 - autoregulated strength training
 - fatigue- and readiness-aware session adjustment
 - conservative exercise-level progression
+- movement-family-aware planning
 - system-oriented load management

 In practical terms, this means the system asks:

 - what is realistic today?
 - what does recent training history suggest?
-- should the user progress, hold, or reduce slightly?
+- should the user progress, hold, simplify, or shift variation?
 - what can actually be loaded with the available equipment?
+- is a related movement family already showing fatigue signals?

 The goal is not maximal novelty or entertainment.

 The goal is sustainable training guidance that remains:

 - explainable
 - repeatable
 - calm
 - realistic

-Philosophically, the system has more in common with disciplined load management and regulated adaptation than with conventional fitness-app design.
+Philosophically, the system has more in common with regulated adaptation and practical load management than with conventional fitness-app design.

 It is closer to a decision-support layer for training than to a workout-content platform.